rubygems/rubygems/POLICIES.md

     have to work on weekends.
 *   Continue with the regular release process below.

+### Automatic changelog and backport generation

+PR labels and titles are used to automatically generate changelogs for patch and minor releases.

+When releasing, a changelog generation script goes through all PRs that have never made it into a release, and selects only the ones with specific labels as detailed in the `.changelog.yml` and `bundler/.changelog.yml` files.
+Those particular PRs get backported to the stable branch and included in the release changelog.

+If PRs don't have a proper label, they won't be backported to patch releases.

+If you want a PR to be backported to a patch level release, but don't want to include it in the changelog, you can use the special `rubygems: backport` and `bundler: backport` labels.
+For example, this is useful when backporting a PR generates conflicts that are solved by backporting another PR with no user visible changes.
+You can use these special labels to also backport the other PR and not get any conflicts.

 ### Steps for patch releases

 *   Confirm all PRs that you want backported are properly tagged with `rubygems: